 This was the first robotics project I completed.
-I took the frame and motors of an old toy RC car and put in my own electronics, using an Arduino (an ATMEL AVR microcontroller).
+I took the frame and motors of an old toy RC car and put in my own electronics, using an Arduino.
 The car included a small DC motor and a solenoid to control steering.

 I later changed it to use a controller from an RC airplane.
 The receiver outputted PWM signals, so I used the Arduino to read the PWM.
 The Arduino board was changed to a Tennsy 2.0++ because I could process the PWM signals faster.
 I also created a circuit board for the car, instead of just using a breadboard.